- 1 Troubleshooting

 Why have I lost sound after connecting a USB device on Windows?

 When you connect a USB audio device to a Windows computer, it may automatically become the "default" device that is normally used for both playback and recording.
-If the USB audio device is not meant as a playback device for the computer (such as a microphone, turntable or tape deck) you may lose sound in Audacity or in most programs on your computer.
+If the USB audio device is not meant as a playback device for the computer (such as a microphone, turntable or tape deck) you may lose sound in Audacity or in most applications on your computer.
 You can fix the problem as follows.

 Alternatively, you can disconnect the USB device from the computer after you have finished recording.